The World's End (film): Plot

-Gary King, an immature 40-year-old alcoholic, decides to recapture his youth by contacting his boyhood friends Oliver Chamberlain, Peter Page, Steven Prince, and Andrew Knightley and inviting them to complete the Golden Mile, a pub crawl encompassing the 12 pubs of their hometown of Newton Haven, the last of them being the World's End.
-The group attempted the crawl as teens in 1990, but failed to reach the final three pubs.
-Andy, now a teetotaller due to a drunk driving accident years before involving himself and Gary, reluctantly agrees to join after Gary tells him that his mother died.
+Gary King, an immature 40-year-old alcoholic, decides to recapture his youth by contacting and inviting boyhood friends Oliver Chamberlain, Peter Page, Steven Prince, and Andrew Knightley, to complete the "Golden Mile", a pub crawl encompassing 12 pubs in their hometown of Newton Haven.
+The group attempted the crawl as teens in 1990, but fell short and did not reach the final pub, The World's End.
+Andy, now a teetotaller due to a drunk driving incident years before involving himself and Gary, reluctantly agrees to join after Gary lies about his mother dying.

-The group encounters Oliver's sister, Sam, over whom Gary and Steven fought in school; during the teenage crawl, Gary had sex with Sam in a pub toilet.
-The town residents do not recognise the group, except for one bartender who tells them that they are banned.
-After Peter encounters Shane Hawkins, his childhood bully who does not seem to remember him, Gary interrupts Peter's account of his torment after going off to buy a round of shots.
-Angry and upset at the group after they admonish him for his childishness, stubbornness and selective memory, Gary goes to the toilet, where he gets into a fight with a teenager and knocks his head off, exposing him as an android.
-As Gary's friends find him in the toilet to confront him over lying about his mother's death, the other members of the teen's gang, all androids, enter the toilet and engage in a battle against the human friends.
-The group realises that most of the town has been replaced with androids (which they dub "Blanks"), explaining why no one remembers them.
-Shocked and overwhelmed, Andy starts drinking again.
+The group encounters Oliver's sister, Sam, who Gary and Steven fought over in school.
+In the fourth pub, Gary goes to the toilet and gets into a fight with a teenager.
+He knocks his head off, exposing him as an android.
+Gary's friends encounter several other androids and fight them off.
+They realize androids, which they dub "Blanks", have taken over the town.

-Gary urges them to continue the pub crawl to avoid suspicion, which the rest of the group agree to only because of Gary's stubbornness.
-The group bumps into Sam once more.
-Sam, Gary, and Steven fight Blank versions of Sam's childhood friends, known as the "twins".
-Sam tags along with them, and Steven is told by Basil, another resident known as an eccentric conspiracy theorist who has not yet been replaced by a Blank, that the Blanks are trying to build a galactic conglomerate and that any humans refusing will be replaced with identical simulants.
-Sam realises this independently after witnessing someone who she knew died in a motorcycle accident eight years earlier.
+Gary urges continuing the pub crawl to avoid suspicion.
+They bump into Sam once more, and she, Gary, and Steven fight Blank versions of Sam's childhood friends, known as the "twins".
+Sam tags along, and Steven is told by Basil, a local conspiracy theorist who has not yet been replaced by a Blank, that the Blanks are trying to build a galactic conglomerate, and that any humans refusing will be replaced with identical simulants.
 The Blanks attempt to convince the humans to join their assimilation.
 Unwilling to lose their humanity and, finding out that both Oliver and their old school teacher, Mr. Shepherd, have been replaced, the group fights a bar full of Blanks.
-The surviving members of the group realise, after noticing that Oliver's surgically-removed "6"-shaped birth mark had returned, that Blanks cannot replicate scarification, prompting them all, except Gary, to show each other their childhood scars (all of which were in some way caused by Gary).